+SERVICE NAME Therapy

+SERVICE NUMBER 12.0

-SERVICE NAME Integrated Counseling & Wellness SERVICE NUMBER 13.0 SERVICE CATEGORY Community SERVICE DEFINITION Therapy services provided to an individual who meets with a licensed therapist.
-Services include assessment, treatment planning, processing, coping skills development, symptom management training, phone communication, performing coordination and collaboration with the individual and/or professionals, documentation and evaluation.
+SERVICE CATEGORY Community

+SERVICE DEFINITION Therapy services provided to an individual who meets with a licensed therapist.
+Services include assessment, treatment planning, processing, coping skills development, symptom management training, phone communication, performing coordination and collaboration with the individual and/or professionals, documentation, and evaluation.
 Services may be offered in an office setting or in the community, and these services can be either inperson or remotely via telehealth.

 UNIT OF SERVICE Fifteen minutes of therapy services in-person or remotely including direct client contact and indirect client support.
 Indirect client support includes information gathering, maintenance of case records, coordination of community supports, and documentation.

-- 13.1 This service is provided by appropriately trained, Master Level (or higher) Therapists/Counselors currently Licensed in the State of Michigan. - 13.2 A comprehensive psychosocial assessment that adheres to agency standards will be conducted for each client. - 13.3 An individual, person centered treatment plan based on their assessment will be developed with each client.
+- 13.1 This service is provided by appropriately trained, Master Level (or higher) Therapists/Counselors currently Licensed in the State of Michigan. - 13.2 A comprehensive psychosocial assessment that adheres to agency standards will be conducted for each client. - 13.3 An individual, person-centered treatment plan based on their assessment will be developed with each client.
 The treatment plan shall be developed in collaboration with and be approved by the client and/or the client's guardian or designated representative.
 The treatment plan shall contain at a minimum: - a.
 A statement of client's identified problems/needs along with a diagnosis; - b.
 A statement of a goal(s) for meeting identified needs/wishes; - c.
 Identification of treatment modalities which will be used; - d.
-Inclusion of a 24-hour crisis support plan; - 13.4 An evaluation of service continuation will occur by the ninth session.
-If continued
+Inclusion of a 24-hour crisis support plan;

-- treatment is recommended, the treatment plan will reflect this, and the client will continue in program; they will be reevaluated ongoing in future sessions. - 13.5 Referral and collaboration to other qualified health professionals will occur when appropriate. - 13.6 This service may be provided in the Reliance Integrated Wellness Center, or at the individual's residence.
+- 13.4 An evaluation of service continuation will occur by the ninth session.
+If continued treatment is recommended, the treatment plan will reflect this, and the client will continue in program; they will be reevaluated ongoing in future sessions. - 13.5 Referral and collaboration to other qualified health professionals will occur when appropriate. - 13.6 This service may be provided in the Reliance Integrated Wellness Center, or at the individual's residence.
 This is based on the individual's needs, abilities and resources.
-These services may also be provided either in person, or using compliant video conferencing equipment/technology; this is based on an individual's preference. - 13.7 A person's right to privacy and confidentiality will be addressed, honored and maintained. - 13.8 The program shall assure that case supervision is available for each staff Counselor/Therapist.
+These services may also be provided either in person or using compliant video conferencing equipment/technology; this is based on an individual's preference. - 13.7 A person's right to privacy and confidentiality will be addressed, honored and maintained. - 13.8 The program shall assure that case supervision is available for each staff Counselor/Therapist. - 13.9 A mental health service partner may not be required to submit information that is protected by the Mental Health Code.
+At a minimum, each program shall make available non-confidential information that allows AAAWM to verify client eligibility and units.

 SERVICE NAME Prescription Assistance Program

-SERVICE NUMBER 14.0
+SERVICE NUMBER 13.0

 SERVICE CATEGORY General Services

 SERVICE DEFINITION The provision of counseling for clients (aged 60-64) needing assistance for prescription medication receive guidance in applying for proprietary pharmaceutical company programs and clients (aged 65+) needing assistance in how to select a Medicare Part D program, how to apply for Medicaid and where to turn with questions regarding existing coverage.

 UNIT OF SERVICE One hour of allowable service.